-Small businesses used to be safer from cyber attacks.
+Small businesses used to be safer from ransomware attacks, and other cyber attacks.
 They move less data and have fewer customers, making them lower priority on the cyber attack scale.
 Unfortunately, over the last several years, small businesses have come under increasing attack from ransomware and other key cybersecurity problems.
 As a small business owner, your business is more vulnerable than ever: By the end of 2017, a new business was attacked every 40 seconds.
 Why are small businesses prime targets for ransomware?

 Small Businesses Lack the Protections of Big Business

 Big businesses know that their information is a high-priority target, so they’ve taken big steps in order to protect it.
 It’s not just about ensuring that they’re compliant with the minimum standards of their industry, whether they’re dealing with healthcare information or handling customer financial data.
 It’s about going beyond that to embrace security solutions that will help genuinely protect their business.
 For small business owners, unfortunately, the cost of that level of security is more prohibitive.
-Savvy hackers are discovering that this makes small businesses easier to target than their larger counterparts.
+Savvy hackers are discovering that this makes small businesses easier to target with ransomware attacks than their larger counterparts.

 Small Businesses are Easier to Cripple